Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Introduction

-\begin{compactitem} \item We explore different backdoor injecting methods on \acp{SNN}, achieving at least 99\% accuracy in both main and backdoor tasks.
-We first explore static and moving triggers, which led to developing a smart attack that selects the optimal trigger location and color. \item We introduce the first dynamic backdoor attack on the neuromorphic dataset, which remains invisible to human inspection while achieving top performance. \item We analyze the stealthiness of backdoor attacks using the \ac{SSIM} metric, showing that our dynamic trigger achieves up to 99.9\% \ac{SSIM}, outperforming static and moving triggers at 98.5\% \ac{SSIM}. \item We conduct a user study to measure the stealthiness of our attacks and compare their effectiveness with \ac{SSIM}. \item We adapt image domain defenses for \acp{SNN} and neuromorphic data, observing their ineffectiveness against backdoor attacks. \end{compactitem}
+This paper thoroughly investigates the viability of backdoor attacks in \acp{SNN}, the stealthiness of the trigger, and the robustness against the defenses.
+First, we improve the performance of the static and moving triggers proposed in~\cite{abad2022poster}.
+Next, we propose two new trigger methods: smart and dynamic triggers.
+Our novel methods significantly outperform the existing backdoor attacks in \acp{SNN}.
+Our main contributions are: \begin{compactitem} \item We explore different backdoor injecting methods on \acp{SNN}, achieving at least 99\% accuracy in both main and backdoor tasks.
+We first explore static and moving triggers, which led to developing a smart attack that selects the optimal trigger location and color. \item We introduce the first dynamic backdoor attack on the neuromorphic dataset, which is highly stealthy. \item We analyze the stealthiness of backdoor attacks using the \ac{SSIM} metric, showing that our dynamic trigger achieves up to 99.9\% \ac{SSIM}, outperforming static and moving triggers at 98.5\% \ac{SSIM}.
+Additionally, we conduct a user study to measure the stealthiness of our attacks and compare their effectiveness with \ac{SSIM}. \item We adapt image domain defenses for \acp{SNN} and neuromorphic data, observing their ineffectiveness against backdoor attacks. \end{compactitem}

-We share our code to allow the reproducibility of our results~\footnote{Code will be publicly available after acceptance.}.
-Moreover, we show our triggers' dynamic motion and stealthiness as a live demo in the repository.
+We share our code to allow the reproducibility of our results.\footnote{\url{https://github.com/GorkaAbad/Sneaky-Spikes}} Moreover, we show our triggers' dynamic motion and stealthiness as a live demo in the repository.